-The Ocean Friendly Restaurants (OFR) program has grown to almost 600 restaurants nationwide!
+In 2019, the Ocean Friendly Restaurants (OFR) program reached over 600 restaurants nationwide!
 Together, we’re forming a community of restaurants and customers who care about the health of our ocean and are committed to taking real action against the global plastic pollution crisis.

 Learn more about what it takes to be an OFR by using our Quick Guide for Restaurants!